livecode/this-week-in-livecode/_posts/2016-01-18-this-week-in-livecode-16.markdown

 ## Updates from the LiveCode open source community

-### News & blog posts

-[Tell us](mailto:opensource@livecode.com?subject=This Week in Livecode) about some exciting things you're doing with LiveCode Community edition.
+[Tell us](mailto:opensource@livecode.com?subject=This Week in Livecode) about some exciting things you're doing with LiveCode Community edition!11

 ### Interesting discussions